-Of course, we now know from the torture memos and the US Senate committee probe and various press reports that the "Gitmo-izing" of Iraq was happening just at the time Alyssa got swept up in it.
-I featured her in my book on Bush and media falures in Iraq, So Wrong for So Long.
+Of course, we now know from the torture memos and the US Senate committee probe and various press reports, that the "Gitmo-izing" of Iraq was happening just at the time Alyssa got swept up in it.

 Spc.
 Alyssa Peterson was one of the first female soldiers who died in Iraq.
 Her death under these circumstances should have drawn wide attention.
 It's not exactly the Tillman case, but a cover-up, naturally, followed.